Johnadibe/rent-a-ride-app/README.md

 ### Tech Stack <a name="tech-stack"></a>

--  React, redux, axios, jest webpack and babel
+-  React, redux, axios, jest webpack, and babel

 ### Key Features <a name="key-features"></a>